bretcope/raelang/README.md

 ##### Validators

 Validated fields are declared using the `validated` keyword, followed by a code block.
 This code block has read access to the current object, and it can call any non-mutating methods, but it may not modify the state of any scope outside this block (you can't even change other fields on the current object).
 The `value` keyword contains the value which is attempting to be assigned to the property.
-The only two possible outcomes are, 1. the value is assigned to the property, or 2. an exception is thrown (preventing assignment).
+The only two possible outcomes are, 1. the value is assigned to the property, or 2. an execution bail (preventing assignment).
 You cannot use a validator to modify the value being assigned.
 If you need to modify the input, write a method - it's what they're for.

 ```
 type MyClass class
 {
 	EmailAddress string validated
 	{
-		if (!value.Contains('@'))
+		if (!value.Contains("@"))
-			throw new Exception('Email addresses must contain an @ symbol.')
+			bail "Email addresses must contain an @ symbol."
 	}

 	Constructor (email string)